rjarry/aerc/CONTRIBUTING.md

   *Unreleased* section of the [CHANGELOG.md](https://git.sr.ht/~rjarry/aerc/tree/master/item/CHANGELOG.md) file.
-- run the linter using `make lint` if notmuch is not available on your system you may have to edit `.golangci.toml` and disable the notmuch tag.
+- Run the linter using `make lint`.
+If notmuch is not available on your system you may have to edit `.golangci.toml` and disable the notmuch tag.
 [Otherwise you could get hard to trace false positives](https://github.com/golangci/golangci-lint/issues/3061)